 - That neither you, your spouse, nor your dependent child is able to control or direct the investments made by the fund; and - 2.
 That you, your spouse, and your dependent child - a. are not entitled to receive investment information.
 Include an attestation that the fund manager considers the information regarding the investments made by the fund to be proprietary and confidential and as a result that information is not shared with investors in the fund; or - b. are entitled to receive investment information but are subject to a confidentiality agreement that prohibits you from disclosing that information.
-Include - a description of the types of information fund investors receive; and - ii. a copy of the confidentiality agreement.
+Include - i. a description of the types of information fund investors receive; and - ii. a copy of the confidentiality agreement.

 The letter must be on fund letterhead and signed by a representative of the fund.
 The letter must be provided to the Committee on Ethics and must be updated if there are any changes.
-Once an acceptable letter has been received, you must disclose the name of the fund and indicate that there is a "(fund manager letter on file with the Committee on Ethics)" in Block A and its year-end value in Block B. Type and amount of income, if any, should be disclosed in Blocks C and D, respectively.
+Once an acceptable letter has been received, you must disclose the name of the fund and indicate that there is a "(fund manager letter on file with the Committee on Ethics)" in Block A and its yearend value in Block B. Type and amount of income, if any, should be disclosed in Blocks C and D, respectively.

 If the fund is managed by the filer's spouse or filer's dependent child, the filer must disclose the interest in the fund in the same manner as a privately-held company that is actively engaged in a trade or business (such as a restaurant or car dealership), with one addition.

-The filer must provide (1) the name of the business: (2) a brief description of the nature of its activities; (3) its geographic location (city and state); and (4) indicate the filer's spouse or dependent child participates in the management of the fund in Block A of Schedule A. For example, "ABC Fund, investment management, New York, NY (spouse is fund manager)."
+The filer must provide: (1) the name of the business; (2) a brief description of the nature of its activities; (3) its geographic location (city and state); and (4) indicate the filer's spouse or dependent child participates in the management of the fund in Block A of Schedule A. For example, "ABC Fund, investment management, New York, NY (spouse is fund manager)."
 It is not necessary to provide an itemized list of the assets of the business.
 You need only list the total value of your interest in the business and not list the individual holdings of the fund.

 Cryptocurrencies.
-After careful review of this issue, the Committee has determined that it is appropriate to consider cryptocurrencies "other forms of securities" for purposes of the EIGA and financial disclosure with respect to individuals who are subject to financial disclosure requirements and who file their reports with the Clerk of the House.5 Accordingly, all financial disclosure filers must disclose ownership interests of virtual currency valued at more than \$1,000 on Schedule A ("Assets and Unearned Income") and purchases, sales, or exchanges valued at more than \$1,000 on Schedule B ("Transactions") of their annual FD Statement.
-In addition, Members, officers, and senior staff who are subject to PTR filing must report purchases, sales, or exchanges of cryptocurrencies over \$1,000 on PTRs.
-Any filer who has a question about whether a particular asset is considered a cryptocurrency for financial purposes disclosure should contact Committee for guidance.
+After careful review of this issue, the Committee has determined that it is appropriate to consider cryptocurrencies "other forms of securities" for purposes of the EIGA and financial disclosure with respect to individuals are subject to financial disclosure requirements and who file their reports with the Clerk of the House.
+Accordingly, all financial disclosure filers must disclose ownership interests of virtual currency valued at more than \$1,000 on Schedule A ("Assets and Unearned Income") and purchases, sales, or exchanges valued at more than \$1,000 on Schedule B ("Transactions") of their annual FD Statement.
+In addition, Members, officers, and senior staff who are subject to PTR filing must report purchases, sales, or exchanges cryptocurrencies over \$1,000 on PTRs.
+Any filer who has a question about whether a particular asset is considered a cryptocurrency for financial should disclosure purposes contact Committee for guidance.
 Additionally, anyone who owned cryptocurrency in a previous filing period and did not report it should contact the Committee for guidance on amending prior reports.

 Corporate Securities.
 Types of reportable securities include stocks and bonds.
 Each security, as well as any reportable income generated by that security (including reinvested income) must be individually disclosed.
-You are not required to provide such information as the
+You are not required to provide such information as the number of shares, maturity date, or interest rate.
+Provide the complete name of the company or security; do not use only stock trading or "ticker" symbols.